· Blenders International · Water Science · 4 min read

 What this means for Plezure

-In blind tasting panels conducted during development, trained tasters consistently reported that whisky diluted with Plezure had more complex and persistent aromatics than the same whisky diluted with standard still mineral water at the same ratio.
+In blind tasting panels conducted during development, trained tasters consistently reported that whisky diluted with Plezure had cleaner, more persistent aromatics than the same whisky diluted with standard still mineral water at the same ratio.
 The difference was not in the whisky.
 It was in the companion.

 That is what we built Plezure to do.